MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 ### Help and configuration pages

 It is highly recommended to have help/FAQ link for your Teams app and to provide this link in first-run user experience.
-For all personal apps we recommend you provide your help page as a personal tab for ease of discovery.
+For all personal apps we recommend you provide your help page as a personal tab for better user experience.

 ### Privacy policy, terms of use and support URLs

 * The Privacy policy can be specific to your app/add-in or can be an overall privacy policy for all the services from a developer.
 There should be no broken links and no beta or staging URLs.
-If you use a generic privacy policy, it must reference "Services/Applications/Platforms", and not just "Website".
+If you use a generic privacy policy, it must reference "Services/Applications/Platforms" which will also cover your Teams app, and not just your "Website".
-* Privacy policy should cover how you handle user data storage, data retention, and security controls information.
+* Privacy policy should cover how you handle user data storage, user data retention, deletion and security controls information.
 * Your privacy policy must have your contact information.
-* Your support URL should not require authentication before contacting you for any issues with your app.
+* Your support URL should not require authentication/login before contacting you for any issues with your app.

 ### Bots and messaging extensions

 * Be sure that your bot provides appropriate responses when mentioned (@*botname*) in a channel and in personal conversations as needed.
 If your bot does not provide meaningful context within the personal or teams scope, disable that scope via the manifest.
 (See the `bots` block in the [Microsoft Teams manifest schema reference](~/resources/schema/manifest-schema.md#bots).)
+* Bot must provide a Welcome message outlinig its value for the user along with the valid commands.
 * Your bot should respond to invalid commands with help content.
 For example "I'm sorry, I don't understand.
 Type "help" for more information."
-* Your bot must include a help command that provides your value proposition and valid commands.
+* Your bot must include a help command that provides your value proposition along with all your valid commands.
 * For bots, a response to a user command must occur within two seconds.
 If longer processing is required, you must use a typing indicator.
 * For messaging extensions, a response to a user command must occur within five seconds.